-Still called the SkyDome by many Blue Jay fans, the Rogers Centre is home of Canada’s only professional baseball franchise.
-An architectural marvel at the time of its opening, it was the first retractable roof stadium, allowing events to be held year-around in Toronto, regardless of the weather.
-Toronto was awarded an expansion franchise in 1976 after relocation attempts by several other baseball teams failed, including the San Francisco Giants.
-The city did not have a baseball only facility for the team and had to retrofit the football only stadium, Exhibition Stadium.
-In 1977 the Blue Jays made their debut in Toronto, playing at Exhibition Stadium for 12 seasons.
+Still affectionately referred to as the SkyDome by many Blue Jays fans, the Rogers Centre serves as the home of Canada’s only Major League Baseball franchise.
+Upon its opening, the stadium was considered an architectural marvel as it was the first in the world to feature a fully retractable roof, allowing events to take place year-round, regardless of Toronto’s often unpredictable weather.
+Toronto was awarded an MLB expansion franchise in 1976 after several failed attempts to relocate other teams, including the San Francisco Giants.
+However, the city lacked a dedicated baseball facility, and the Blue Jays played their first 12 seasons at Exhibition Stadium, a football venue retrofitted for baseball.

 MEMORABLE MOMENTS AT THE ROGERS CENTRE |